nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Her man, in turn, blamed the situation upon her, said she was too aggressive and mannish and had harried the energy out of him.
-But the other girl seemed to endow him again with virility....
-After keeping him in Panama and bringing him to New York, the laundress hesitated about turning her male loose in Harlem, although he was apparently of no more value to her.
+But the other girl seemed to endow him again with virility.<span class="three-dots"></span>After keeping him in Panama and bringing him to New York, the laundress hesitated about turning her male loose in Harlem, although he was apparently of no more value to her.
 But his rejuvenating experience with the